 - energize your list to action

 Building your list involves offering incentives to subscribers.
-I find free content works really well for this, but I’ve also used ad campaigns an effective tool.
-List building is a never-ending task as you want more subscribers and you constantly have to replace worn out members who unsubscribe.
+I find free content works really well for this, but I’ve also used ad campaigns as a useful tool.
+List building is a never-ending task as you want more subscribers, and you constantly have to replace worn-out members who unsubscribe.

 - A clean, branded template for your email messages

 - A snappy headline that gets opened